Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: Preliminaries

 \section{Preliminaries}

 The theory of compactifications of locally symmetric varieties has been extensively studied.
 For example, see \cite{Borel2}.
 Let $\mathcal{H}^{n}$ be $n$-dimensional complex hyperbolic space.
 Noncompact finite volume complex hyperbolic manifolds then correspond with conjugacy classes of torsion-free nonuniform lattices in $\PU(n,1)$.
 Let $\Gamma$ be any such lattice.
-It is well-known that when the parabolic elements in $\Gamma$ have no rotational part, the manifold $\mathcal{H}^{n}/\Gamma$ has a particularly nice compactification $(X, D)$ consisting of a smooth projective variety $X$ and an exceptional divisor $D$.
+It is well-known that when the parabolic elements in $\Gamma$ have no rotational part, the manifold $\mathcal{H}^{n}/\Gamma$ has a particularly nice compactification $(X, D)$ consisting of a smooth projective variety $X$ and boundary divisor $D$.
 In other words, we require the subgroup of $\cc$ generated by the eigenvalues of parabolic elements of $\Gamma$ to be torsion-free.
-Under these assumptions the divisor $D$ is the union of smooth disjoint Abelian varieties with negative normal bundle.
+Under these assumptions the divisor $D$ is the union of smooth disjoint Abelian varieties, each having normal bundle of negative degree.
 The pair $(X, D)$ is referred as a \emph{toroidal} compactification of $\mathcal{H}^{n}/\Gamma$.
 For more details about this construction, see \cite{Hummel}, \cite{Ash}, and \cite{Mok}.
 Note that in \cite{Mok} this construction is carried out without any arithmeticity assumption on $\Gamma$.

 We now describe the two dimensional case in more detail.
 Let $\mathcal{H}^{2}/\Gamma$ be a complex hyperbolic surface with cusps that admits a smooth toroidal compactification $(X, D)$.
 It is known (see \cite{Sakai} and \cite[\S 4]{Luca1}) that $(X, D)$ is $D$-minimal of log-general type, where $(X, D)$ is $D$-minimal if $X$ does not contain any exceptional curve $E$ of the first kind such that $D\cdot E\leq 1$.
 Moreover, by the Hirzebruch--Mumford proportionality principle \cite{Mumford} we have